percona/pmm/docs/how-to/troubleshoot.md

 !!! tip alert alert-success "The concept of *template* implies things like variable substitutions...where can I use these?
 Where can I find a complete list of them?"
     Here is a guide to creating templates for Alertmanager: <https://prometheus.io/docs/prometheus/latest/configuration/template_examples/>

+### Missing data

+#### Why don't I see the whole query?
+To reduce space usage, long query examples and fingerprints can be truncated to 1024 symbols.
+In this case,  the query explains section will not work.

 [ENCODE_URI]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent